-Product end-of-life is an often neglected part of business processes.
-A commonly held view is that once your product is sold, where it ends up is out of the business owner’s hands.
-However, as brands take more of a long-term, holistic view on sustainability, one area to consider is what the consequences of what your product wearing, tearing, breaking or being thrown out will be.
+Product end-of-life is an often neglected part of the circle of life in business, so this Earth Day is a great time to consider is the consequences of what your product wearing, tearing, breaking or being thrown out will be.

-This Earth Day, have a think on how you can prolong your product’s lifespan or reuse existing materials for a new purpose.
-Can you make a product last longer by using a different, higher quality material?
+Can prolong your product’s lifespan or reuse existing materials for a new purpose, or make a product last longer by using different, higher quality materials?
 What about offering repairs for products that happen to break, or a recycling program to reuse materials and keep them in circulation in a different form?

 At noissue, we use pre-used materials (like plastic or paper) in our Recycled Mailer Bags and Compostable Tissue Paper.
 This keeps these materials in circulation, eliminating the single-use method, and stopping virgin materials from entering the world.
 Product end-of-life won’t be an overnight development, but start thinking about it and working towards longer-term goals as a brand.